What Are Retained Earnings?

 - 8 Limitations of Retained Earnings

 Retained earnings is the amount of net income left over for the business after it has paid out dividends to its shareholders.

-The retained earnings surge whenever your business makes a profit and plummet each time you withdraw some from these profits as dividend payout.
+The retained earnings surge whenever your business makes a profit and plunge each time you withdraw some from these profits as dividend payout.

 In the blog, we will be discussing how to calculate retained earnings with perfect examples.

 How To Calculate Retained Earnings?

 The formula applied for calculating retained earnings is pretty simple.
 Adding the current retained earnings with profit/loss and subtracting the amount from dividends are your business’s retained earnings.